 Community Education offers personal interest courses in response to community interests and needs.
-Students may cultivate a hobby, develop a skill, and enjoy group activities in the pursuit of an interesting subject.
+Students may cultivate a hobby, develop a skill, and enjoy group activities in the pursuit of lifelong learning.
 Courses are designed to be practical, affordable, enjoyable, and sensitive to the time constraints of today's busy world.

-Community Education classes are offered in such categories as crafts and hobbies, creative and performing arts, healthy living, home and garden, language, money management, recreation, and test preparation.
+Community Education classes are offered in such categories as arts, crafts, healthy living, home and garden, language, money management, music, recreation, and test preparation.
 A growing number of classes are available online to accommodate students who wish to enjoy the convenience of learning at home.